chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/run-list-of-a-node.png" alt="Run List of a Node">}}

-Chef Infra allows you to edit the run list of a node by following the steps below:
+Edit a run list by:

 1. Select **edit** option.
 A popup window opens.